 As part of that build process, we added a step to get the latest from the submodule that contains the Angular app, and build it.

 This allowed us to have the latest version of the app available for on page editing, without any additional effort on our end.

-From there, the developers working on the Angular app only had to make sure they include episerver editor html attributes.
-When you load the on page editor in Episerver, it knows what areas to wrap in the green box which can be clicked on and edited, by looking at attributes within the markup.
-So if there is h1 header on the page whose content is being pulled from Episerver, you only need to add a few html attributes to the h1 that specify that is represents an Episerver property, and which property it is, and you will have on page editing.
+From there, the developers working on the Angular app only had to make sure they include Optimizely editor html attributes.
+When you load the on-page editor in Optimizely, it knows what areas to wrap in the green box which can be clicked on and edited, by looking at attributes within the markup.
+So if there is h1 header on the page whose content is being pulled from Optimizely, you only need to add a few HTML attributes to the h1 that specify that is represents an Optimizely property, and which property it is, and you will have on-page editing.

 The Angular App

 The Angular app itself was pretty standard.
-As we mentioned before we needed to add attributes around elements to ensure they were picked up in Episerver for on page editing.
+As we mentioned before we needed to add attributes around elements to ensure they were picked up in Optimizely for on-page editing.

 While everything we covered checks all the boxes of our requirements, there are definitely some limitations to our implementation.

-If you have any questions about Episerver's Content Delivery API, or any of our other implementations, feel free to reach out to us
+If you have any questions about Optimizely's Content Delivery API, or any of our other implementations, feel free to reach out to us